-- Line the air fryer basket with perforated parchment paper
+- Spray the air fryer basket with oil.

-- Line the marinated tofu and air fry at 400 degrees for 15 to 20 mins.
-Again, I do not flip them half way through but you may if you like
+- Line the marinated tofu and air fry at 380 degrees for 15 to 20 mins.
+Again, I do not flip them halfway through but you may if you like

 - Heat 1 tablespoon of oil in a non-stick pan

-- The ingredients I use to coat and marinade the tofu are more basic, so the tofu can be added to any dish of your choice.
-I love adding it to Thai curries, fried rice, soups and noodles.
+- The ingredients I use to coat and marinate the tofu are more basic, so the tofu can be added to any dish of your choice.
+I love adding it to Thai curries, fried rice, soups, and noodles.

 How to Cook Tofu

 - 1 tablespoon oil